By the end of this section, you will be able to:

-Think, now, about all the technological devices you use on a regular basis.
-Computers, smartphones, global positioning systems (GPSs), MP3 players, and satellite radio might come to mind.
-Then, think about the most exciting modern technologies you have heard about in the news, such as trains that levitate above tracks, “invisibility cloaks” that bend light around them, and microscopic robots that fight cancer cells in our bodies.
+Next, think about the most exciting modern technologies that you have heard about in the news, such as trains that levitate above tracks, “invisibility cloaks” that bend light around them, and microscopic robots that fight cancer cells in our bodies.
 All these groundbreaking advances, commonplace or unbelievable, rely on the principles of physics.
 Aside from playing a significant role in technology, professionals such as engineers, pilots, physicians, physical therapists, electricians, and computer programmers apply physics concepts in their daily work.
 For example, a pilot must understand how wind forces affect a flight path; a physical therapist must understand how the muscles in the body experience forces as they move and bend.
 As you will learn in this text, the principles of physics are propelling new, exciting technologies, and these principles are applied in a wide range of careers.

 The underlying order of nature makes science in general, and physics in particular, interesting and enjoyable to study.
 For example, what do a bag of chips and a car battery have in common?
 Both contain energy that can be converted to other forms.
 The law of conservation of energy (which says that energy can change form but is never lost) ties together such topics as food calories, batteries, heat, light, and watch springs.
 Understanding this law makes it easier to learn about the various forms energy takes and how they relate to one another.
 Apparently unrelated topics are connected through broadly applicable physical laws, permitting an understanding beyond just the memorization of lists of facts.